INTRODUCTION TO HOCKEY

 8 and Under players are given jerseys at the start of the session -- this is included in their registration fees.

-The DNHL jersey packages cost approximately $100 and include both home and away jerseys.
-DNHL players may keep these jerseys at the end of the season and opt to reuse them for the following season if they still fit.
+The CRHL jersey packages cost approximately $100 and include both home and away jerseys.
+CRHL players may keep these jerseys at the end of the season and opt to reuse them for the following season if they still fit.

 NCYH BOARD, STAFF AND COACHES